MicrosoftDocs/customer-insights/ci-docs/measures.md

    :::image type="content" source="media/measures-schedule.png" alt-text="Selected measure with Schedule pane.":::

-1. Select **Save**.

-**Refreshed** shows a timestamp of the last successful refresh.
-If an error occurs, select the error to see details about what happened.
+1. Select **Save** and then confirm the change.
+The measures are refreshed on the scheduled date during the system refresh.

 [!INCLUDE [footer-include](includes/footer-banner.md)]